glazzara/vaucanson1/doc/README.txt

 consequently,  users must  compile  with the  same  compiler to  avoid compatibility problems.

+[1]: Optional: Build demo binaries
+[2]: Optional: Generate the technical documentation.
+Doxygen is required on the system.
-[1]: Optional: check  the whole library.
+[3]: Optional: check  the whole library.
 Note that  this process takes about 1.5 Go of free space (memory swap included) and several hours.

 Additional features